ANDALUCÍA - GRANADA - PREMIOS ANDALUCÍA DE GASTRONOMÍA 2022 - DAY 1

 Instagram @elconjurorest

-The first instance of grinding the sugar cane took place here in 1883, a time when the boom in sugar manufacturing in Spain was experiencing great difficulties because there was infighting between the local farmers and the manufacturers, to which was added the competition between the peninsular and colonial sugar.
-This was coupled with bad harvests and lack of money, which caused the factory to experience tough times at the end of the 80s.
+The first instance of grinding sugar cane took place here in 1883, a time when the boom in sugar manufacturing in Spain was experiencing significant difficulties due to infighting between local farmers and manufacturers, compounded by competition between peninsular and colonial sugar.
+This was exacerbated by poor harvests and a lack of funds, which left the factory in tough times at the end of the 80s.

-Around 1984, the Nuestra Señora del Pilar factory, the last factory in Motril to work the thousand-year-old sugar cycle in the Vega del Guadalfeo that had been introduced by the Arabs way back in the 10th century, was closed to put an end to the production history of sugar cane in the municipality.
+Around 1984, the Nuestra Señora del Pilar factory, the last factory in Motril to work the thousand-year-old sugar cycle in the Vega del Guadalfeo introduced by the Arabs way back in the 10th century, was closed, putting an end to the production history of sugar cane in the municipality.

 From here, we made our way back to Granada and the Hotel Abades Nevada Palace de Granada.

-The whole day was very informative, has i had little previous knowledge of the the sugar cane history of Granada.
-The food and drink were outstanding in their taste, generosity and all served with a smile.
+The whole day was very informative, as I had little previous knowledge of the sugar cane history of Granada.
+The food and drink were outstanding in their taste and generosity, and all were served with a smile.

-With special thanks to the retiring President Rosa Vaña and the Eva Román Secretaria of Academia Andaluz de Gastronomia.
+With special thanks to the retiring President, Rosa Vaña, and Eva Román, Secretary of Academia Andaluz de Gastronomía.

 TWITTER - @RenoirGuides